 Q: Who are the people in the red shirts?

-They're an easy way to pick out people identified with the con!
 The "red shirts" are on-duty members of our security team.
 They are more than happy to answer any questions or concerns that you might have, or redirect you to someone that who you can!

 You can also talk to anyone wearing the distinct staff conbadge for assistance.
 Their role will be clearly printed on the badge, whether "chair", "concom" or "staff".